TheNaiveSamosa/Dr-DiagnoSense/README.md

-# DoctorBot
+# Dr DiagnoSense

-Welcome to DoctorBot, your personal health assistant powered by machine learning!
+Welcome to Dr DiagnoSense, your personal health assistant powered by machine learning!

 ## About
+Dr DiagnoSense is a derivative project inspired by Aditya Khamitkar's original creation, DoctorBot.
+While DoctorBot was directly developed in collaboration with Intel and the Government of India, Dr DiagnoSense inherits the spirit of leveraging machine learning techniques to provide health insights.
+The aim remains consistent: to offer a language-based health assistant that analyzes symptoms, provides probable causes of conditions, and suggests medications, all free of cost.

-DoctorBot is an innovative project created by Aditya Khamitkar in collaboration with Intel and the Government of India, specifically the National e-Governance Division (NEGD) under the Ministry of Electronics and Information Technology, as part of the Intel AI4Youth program.
-The aim of DoctorBot is to leverage machine learning (ML) techniques to detect and provide insights on various health conditions including Alzheimer's disease, heart diseases, diabetes, epilepsy, and more.
+Dr DiagnoSense aims to leverage machine learning (ML) techniques to detect and provide insights on various health conditions including Alzheimer's disease, heart diseases, diabetes, epilepsy, and more.
 Our ultimate goal is to create a Language Learning Model (LLM) that users can interact with to discuss their health concerns.
-DoctorBot will analyze symptoms, provide probable causes of the condition, and even suggest medications, all free of cost.
+Dr DiagnoSense will analyze symptoms, provide probable causes of the condition, and even suggest medications, all free of cost.

 ## Disease Prediction
 - **Alzheimer's Disease**: Utilizes cognitive assessment data and neuroimaging techniques to detect early signs of Alzheimer's.